flexera-public/policy_templates/.github/ISSUE_TEMPLATE.md

 ### Policy Template Name
-[This name of the plugin having an issue]
+[This name of the policy template having an issue]

 ### Issue Type
 [Bug -or- Feature Request -or- New Policy Template Request]